Commercial Insurance Policies in York: What Do Small Businesses Need?

 After natural disasters, FEMA notes that 40 percent of small businesses never reopen.
 And after a cyber attack as many as 60 percents will close their doors, according to CNET.

 The appropriate policies can help pay for lawsuits, disasters, and other setbacks that would otherwise leave a business owner scrambling.
-Here’s a look at some of the most common policies, when your business may need them, and how they can help you thrive.
+Here’s a look at some of the most common policies, when your Startup Business Plan may need them, and how they can help you thrive.

 General liability insurance: These commercial insurance policies in Canfield cover accidents that happen to business owners in any industry.
 For example, this is the policy you turn to if a customer trips and falls in your store and you have to pay their medical bills.
 According to the insurance company The Hartford, a single slip-and-fall accident costs small businesses $20,000 on average.
 Because of the basic liability protection this policy offers, it’s smart for businesses to have it as soon as they open their doors.